Modern/Contemporary - decorative image

 Ballroom

-The Utah Valley Ballroom Program promotes access to and appreciation for ballroom dance through its courses, performances, and outreach.
+The UVU Ballroom Program promotes access to and appreciation for ballroom dance through its courses, performances, and outreach.
 Majors and non-majors alike are integrated in the courses and performances which create a vibrant learning environment.
 The BS in Dance: Ballroom Dance emphasis, offers students a broad foundation in dance through its core class requirements, with a specialization in Ballroom Dance.
 Specialized courses include International Ballroom, Latin, and American styles of ballroom technique, as well as instruction in choreography, ballroom styles, and pedagogy.

-Performance opportunities include participation with the Ballroom Company, comprised of the Tour Team, the Back-up Tour Team, Intermediate and Beginning Teams, and Capstone Concerts.
+Performance opportunities include participation with the Ballroom Company, comprised of the Tour Team, the Back-Up Tour Team, Intermediate and Beginning Teams, and Capstone Concerts.
 Students have the opportunity to compete and perform in regional, national, and international competitions both as individual couples and as a team.

 Modern/Contemporary Dance